-Many businesses have Microsoft Excel.
-But they aren’t aware of how you can use Excel for automation.
-Giving the function to easily automate tasks, its macros feature will provide businesses with a convenient process that will save time – and therefore money.
-Also having the capability to standardise document formats, the possibilities are endless with Excel automation.
+Although many businesses have Microsoft Excel, they aren't aware of how to use Excel automation.
+Automation using Excel Macros will provide businesses with a convenient process that will save time and, therefore, money.
+Having the capability to standardise document formats means the possibilities are endless with Excel automation.

 - Manipulate text and data